franciscop/uwork/README.md

 # uwork

-Tiny web worker that doesn't need an external file to run.
-Perfect for math intensive tasks as it uses several CPU processes in [true parallel](http://ejohn.org/blog/web-workers/):
+Web workers made easy.
+Perfect for math intensive tasks as [it uses the CPU in parallel](http://ejohn.org/blog/web-workers/):

 ![CPU in async vs in parallel](cpu.png)